 Our most popular cladding profile is the Nisa, also known as a shadow gap profile.
-This profile is very popular since it is perfect for vertical application as the boards will not collect any dirt, due to the placement of this profile.
+This profile is very popular since it is perfect for vertical applications as the boards will not collect any dirt, due to the placement of this profile.
 If you were to fit your boards horizontally, using the Nisa profile, a shelf would be present, therefore dirt would be collected, potentially staining the board.

 All profiles need to be installed where they can shed water.
 So that when it rains, the water will just run straight off instead of collecting on the boards.
 The Vera and Viola are popular profiles for horizontal application.

 This is to allow for possible movement due to common moisture uptake on the board.
-If you fit your boards tightly together and they’re dry when fitted, any moisture uptake that the boards try to take on will put more pressure on the board and the fixings.
+If you fit your boards tightly together and they are dry when fitted, any moisture uptake that the boards try to take on will put more pressure on the board and the fixings.
 This could consequently end with the boards popping out or bowing slightly.
-So, always allow for a small amount of movement.
-This can be done by putting a small spacer on the end of each board, to create equal spaces.
-After doing this, you will not have any problems with your boards reacting to the ever-changing climate conditions in the UK.

-The human eye usually picks up on the lines of the boards which will alter the perception of the height of the building.
+If you are looking to exaggerate the height of your building we recommend running your cladding vertically.
+You would run them horizontally if you are planning to soften the height of the building as the human eye usually picks up on the lines of the boards which will alter the perception of the height of the building.
 So, it would be beneficial to think about that and the final look you are aiming to achieve.

 In general, we recommend using screws as they have better holding power.
 However, if you particularly want to use pins, as long as these are stainless and not galvanised, and at least 50mm long, so that you have plenty of room to pin into the batten, then this is also adequate.